thSoft/asciidoc-lilypond-docker/readme.md

 asciidoc <yourfile>.adoc
 ```

-Note: the AsciiDoc file to process has to be in the current directory!
+Note: the AsciiDoc file to process has to be under the current directory!